-Create a full San Juan Bautista itinerary
+Create an itinerary including Mission San Juan Bautista

 Unable to display map at this time.
 Please try again later.

 So, living locally for a few years, I've taken visiting friends and family here numerous times.
 The first time I was surprised at how much there was to see and do here.
 At first glance, I did t think ... more »

 The Mission has been a wonderful place for children and adults of all ages.
 I went here when I was a small girl with my school, and now enjoyed it even more as an adult.
 The mission and the museums ar... more »

 Mission San Juan Bautista the largest of the California missions is worth the time to stop in and visit. more »

 A beautiful well maintained mission.
 The museum was a bit of a disappointment.
 Just some displays with short explanation.
 A timeline with names and what was going on at the time would have brought the history to life.
 As it was, it’s rather bland and forgettable.